andreyruby/serega/README.md

 ---

-📌 Plugin `:preloads` only allows to group preloads together in single Hash, but they should be preloaded manually.
+📌 The built-in preloads functionality only allows to group preloads together in single Hash, but they should be preloaded manually.

-There are only [activerecord_preloads][activerecord_preloads] plugin that can be used to preload these associations automatically.
+There is the [activerecord_preloads][activerecord_preloads] plugin that can be used to preload these associations automatically.

 ### Plugin :activerecord_preloads

-(depends on [preloads][preloads] plugin, that must be loaded first)

 Automatically preloads associations to serialized objects.